onsip/sipjs.com/content/api/devel/outgoingRequest.md

 # SIP.OutgoingRequest

-An OutgoingRequest is an Object that holds an Outgoing SIP Request for the UA.
-An OutgoingRequest can send messages through the WebSocket maintained by the UA.
+An OutgoingRequest is a data structure that represents an Outgoing SIP Request and it's attributes.

 * TOC
 {:toc}